 One of the best dog-friendly spots to watch the Staircase from is Town Beach.
 Just be prepared for crowds and keep your dog leashed!

-While Town Beach doesn’t have the white sand of Cable Beach, it’s still a great spot to visit with your dog any time of month during the day.
-Leashed dogs are allowed at Town Beach Reserve, and the large mature trees provide some welcome cooler temperatures.
+While Town Beach doesn’t have the white sand of Cable Beach, it’s still a great spot to visit with your dog any time of month during the day, with the large mature trees providing welcome shade.
+Leashed dogs are allowed at Town Beach Reserve including the main section of beach (and off-leash along the small strip of beach).
 The reserve is also home to a huge playground and splash park for kids.

 6. Visit the Markets